MrVSiK/hex-api/README.md

-# hex storage
+# hex api

-**hex-storage** is a service which will allow users to save files in Azure Blob Storage.
+**hex-api** is a service which will allow users to save files in Azure Blob Storage.
 It can be accessed by the companion CLI, [hex-cli](https://github.com/MrVSiK/hex-cli).

 Files are uploaded in base64 form via a POST request to the API.
 JSON web tokens are used to authenticate a user.